AdobeDocs/platform-learn.en/help/tutorial-website-implementation/add-data-elements-rules.md

 After configuring a collection of extensions, data elements, and rules in the Data Collection interface, you need to package these capabilities and logic into a set of JavaScript code that you can deploy on your website so that marketing tags will fire when visitors come to the site.
 A library is the set of JavaScript code that will do this.

 In an earlier lesson, you implemented the embed code of your development environment on the sample page.
-When you loaded the sample page a 404 error was returned for the embed code URL because a tags library had not been built yet and assigned to the environment.
+When you loaded the sample page a 404 error was returned for the embed code URL because a tag library had not been built yet and assigned to the environment.
 Now you will put your new data element and rule in a library so that your sample page can do something.

 **To add and build a library**